 When choosing the meat you prefer, always choose boneless styles.

-This Italian meal is over 100 years old and historically mentioned as peasant food because it has just a few ingredients and economical to make to feed a large family.
+This Italian meal is over 100 years old and has historically been mentioned as peasant food because it has just a few ingredients and is economical to make to feed a large family.

 Suggestion and Tips